-Dr Willo Drummond is a Sydney poet, early career researcher and sessional lecturer in creative writing at Macquarie University.
+Dr Willo Drummond is a Sydney poet, early career researcher, sessional lecturer and supervisor in creative writing.
+With interests spanning the ecological and cognitive humanities, she writes about creativity, human and non-human animals, gender and the fragile landscapes of identity.
 Her interdisciplinary research draws upon theories of distributed cognition to illuminate the performative materiality of creative writing cognition and practice.

-Previously a poetry reader for Overland Literary Journal and an executive committee member for the Australasian Association of Writing Programs, Willo’s literary and scholarly writing is published in Australia and the United States.
+Previously a poetry reader for Overland Literary Journal and an executive committee member for the Australasian Association of Writing Programs, Willo is the founder of The Well Writing Retreats and The Well Writers’ Collective.
+Her literary and scholarly writing is published in Australia and the United States.